- Why do employers ask "What do you like least about your job?"

-Many job seekers struggle to respond to the question, “What do you like least about your job?” because it’s easy to sound negative.
-But how you respond says a lot about your mindset and professionalism.
+Answering “What do you like least about your job?” requires care because it’s easy to sound negative.
+How you respond says a lot about your mindset and professionalism.

 @resumegenius “What did you dislike about your last job?”
 This interview question can be tricky to answer, but here’s what interviewers actually want to find out through your answer and how you can approach it. #interviewquestions #interview #interviewprep #jobseeker #careeradvice ♬ original sound – Resume Genius | Career Tips